Want to learn how to force close a program? This article covers the best Windows program killers, from the easiest to the most effective.

-It’s frustrating when programs crash.
-Everyone has clicked on something in an application, only to have the window gloss over and see the dreaded Not Responding text.
+It’s frustrating when Windows programs crash.
+Everyone has clicked on something in an app only to have the window gloss over and show the dreaded Not Responding text.

-Your first move to kill these frozen programs might be to open the Task Manager, which is perfectly fine.
-However, if you’d like to do this even faster, you can create a shortcut to instantly kill any unresponsive programs.
+Your first move to force-close frozen programs might be to open the Task Manager, which is fine.
+However, if you’d like to force-close in Windows even faster, you can create a shortcut to instantly kill any unresponsive programs.
 We’ll show you this and other methods to force-close easily.

-To kill off programs without touching the Task Manager, we can use the taskkill command.
-Typically, you would type this at the command prompt to kill a specific process.
-However, it’s clumsy to open up the command line every time a program stops responding, and typing the command every time is a waste.
-We can do this better with a shortcut.
+To force close a program without the Task Manager, you can use the taskkill command.
+Typically, you would enter this command at the Command Prompt to kill a specific process.
+However, it’s clumsy to open the command line window every time a program stops responding, and typing the command every time is a waste.
+You can force close windows much easier with a shortcut.

-First, right-click space on your desktop and choose New > Shortcut.
+First, right-click an empty space on your desktop and choose New > Shortcut.
 You’ll be asked to enter a location for the shortcut.
 In that box, paste the following command:

 taskkill /f /fi "status eq not responding"

-This command is simple to understand if you break it down:
+This command is simple to understand when you break it down:

-- Taskkill is the command to kill a process, which we want to do when something is frozen.
+- Taskkill is the command to kill a process, which you should do when something is frozen.

-- /f tells the command to forcefully kill the task.
+- /f tells the command to force-close the program.
 Without this, Windows just asks the process to terminate, which won’t work if it’s stuck.

 - /fi tells the command to run only on processes that meet the following filter criteria.